Skip to main content

 Know the Condition of Your Floor

-Before undertaking a floor refinishing project, it is important to fully understand the condition of your floorboards and the extent of any damage or general wear-and-tear.
-You do not want to completely strip your hardwood and engage in a lengthy (and likely pricey) escapade when all that is required is a nice wood floor refinishing.
+Before undertaking any sort of floor rehab project, it is important to fully understand the condition of your floorboards and the extent of any damage or general wear-and-tear.
+You do not want to completely strip your hardwood and engage in a lengthy (and likely pricey) escapade when all that is required is a nice refinishing.
 At the other end of the spectrum, skipping the replacement of damaged boards that could compromise the structural integrity of a home is dangerous.
 The simplest form of floor recuperation is just a rebuffing of the finish; this is practical when your flooring has only experienced light mars in the finish and no damage to the wood.
 The more common form of rehabilitation involves sanding down to the bare wood, fixing cracks and holes, reapplying a stain, and then reapplying multiple coats of finish.
 In more rare and extreme cases, you may need to completely remove the floorboards and start over.
 Regardless of the condition in which you find your hardwood floors today, a knowledge of how to rehabilitate them at various points in their lifecycle is useful for any homeowner.

 Weekend Warriors, Beware!